diego2317/TI84Programs/README.md

 your calculator and that you use to charge it) to upload the program

 You can find instructions on how to upload programs to your calculator on google

+The only way to view the code is through the TI Connect Software, you need to download the program from this Github repository